Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-external-credentials.md

 4. Add any data needed for updating or removing the credential in a custom sub-resource
 5. Finally update the status sub-resource marking the credential as Success

-Below is an example of the a Credentail resource with the finalizer, encrypted data, custom sub-resource, and updated status added.
+Below is an example of a Credential resource with the finalizer, encrypted data, custom sub-resource, and updated status added.
 Simply update the Credential resource like below using the API.
 This includes a PUT call on the base resource and each of the sub-resource URLs.

 {{< alert title="Note" color="primary" >}}
 The last API call made must *always* be the status sub-resource